 Over, Under, Around and Through

 I have a friend in Placentia.
-For all kinds of reasons, she is flying in and out of my stream of consciousness on this August morning, like an unruly bird that has somehow managed to sneak into the house.
+For all kinds of reasons, she is flying in and out of my stream of consciousness on this August morning, like an unruly bird that has somehow managed to sneak into your house.
 This friend can only be described using the most pleasant of adjectives - thoughtful, kind, happy without pause- as serene as a blooming flower.

 When Covid abruptly galloped into our lives a few months ago, she came to mind immediately.
 Unable to see her, I tried to imagine how she would approach this world crisis.
 What would she say to steer us away from darkness and worry and instead, gently nudge us towards light?
 Then, just like that, the unruly bird settled and a story that she told me some years ago came to mind.